Athletics at the 2006 South American Games: Participation

 athletes from Aruba and Netherlands Antilles (ODESUR members, but not CONSUDATLE members).

 Medal summary

-Medal winners for the South American Games were published in a book by written Argentinian journalist Ernesto Rodríguez III with support of the Argentine Olympic Committee (Spanish: Comité Olímpico Argentino) under the auspices of the Ministry of Education (Spanish: Ministerio de Educación de la Nación) in collaboration with the Office of Sports (Spanish: Secretaría de Deporte de la Nación).
+Medal winners for the South American Games were published in a book written by Argentinian journalist Ernesto Rodríguez III, with the support of the Argentine Olympic Committee (Spanish: Comité Olímpico Argentino) under the auspices of the Ministry of Education (Spanish: Ministerio de Educación de la Nación), and in collaboration with the Office of Sports (Spanish: Secretaría de Deporte de la Nación).
 Eduardo Biscayart supplied the list of winners and their results.

 Medal winners for the South American Under-23 Championships as well as detailed results were also published.